Support for National Genebanks Underway

 “Hopefully, by October we will have visited 15 genebanks and for each one of them we will have been able to identify their unique needs,” said Bramel.
 “And based on this, we will be able to pinpoint the kinds of investments we can make to ensure that they can uniquely respond to the challenges of conservation and use of their national crop genetic resources.”

-BOLD (Biodiversity for Opportunities, Livelihoods and Development) is a groundbreaking 10-year project to strengthen food and nutrition security worldwide by supporting the conservation and use of crop diversity.
+BOLD (Biodiversity for Opportunities, Livelihoods, and Development) is a major 10-year project to strengthen food and nutrition security worldwide by supporting the conservation and use of crop diversity.
+The project works with national genebanks, pre-breeding and seed system partners globally.
+Funded by the government of Norway, BOLD is led by the Crop Trust in partnership with the Norwegian University of Life Sciences and the International Plant Treaty.